INFORMSJoC/2021.1058/README.md

 ## Installation

-`alfonso` is entirely written in Matlab m-code, and is thus portable and easy to install: unzip the downloaded files in any directory and add the alfonso directory to the Matlab (or Octave) path.
-ADDITIONAL DEPENDENCIES???
+`alfonso` is entirely written in Matlab m-code.
+To install, unzip the downloaded files in any directory and add the src directory to the Matlab (or Octave) path.
+ADDITIONAL DEPENDENCIES (IN SOME EXAMPLES).

 ## Additional information